-But when a pop-up does convert to a full restaurant, anything could happen.
+When a pop-up converts to a full restaurant, anything can happen.
 Some open, realize too late they were better off in that backyard, and then disappear into the abyss.
 Others are like Broad Street Oyster Company.
-After a few years criss-crossing LA, this pop-up has grown up, with a permanent space in Malibu, a near-flawless menu, and an atmosphere that makes you feel like you’re hanging out with Jimmy Buffett’s roadies.
-If anything, it’s pretty close to our ideal seafood spot.
+After a few years criss-crossing LA, this pop-up has grown up with a permanent space in Malibu, a near-flawless menu, and an atmosphere that makes you feel like you’re hanging out with Jimmy Buffett’s roadies.

 You wouldn’t know any of that when you pull up to Broad Street.
 You might not even know it’s a restaurant.
 It’s tucked down a corridor in Malibu Village—a mall on PCH where you’re more likely to be run-over by a drunk Mel Gibson than find a kick-ass seafood shack.
-But once inside, you’ll forget you’re eating next to a SoulCycle.
-There’s a fantastic view of Malibu Lagoon, thrift store paintings of grizzled old sea captains on the walls, Budweiser flags hanging from the ceiling, an old bamboo-roofed beach bar, and, of course, a stocked beer fridge.
+They converted their dining room into a full-on drive through, a place where you can actually hear the phrase, “Please pull through to the second window.”

 If there’s anything more satisfying than scraping the meat out of a still-moving sea urchin, we don’t know what it is.
 OK, it’s also a bit terrifying.
 Either way, there’s urchin on this tower, in addition to everything else Broad Street does well.
-One version’s $65, and the “Admiral” - which adds snow crab claws and caviar - is $135.
+The regular version’s $150, with various caviar add-ons.
 We usually go for the cheaper one, but if you want to splurge, or feel like transforming into Jack Nicholson in The Departed, go for the big boy.

 Served seasonally, this is a damn fine grilled lobster.
-As good as it is though, it’s probably too expensive to justify ordering, unless you’re a One Percenter who emerged from your castle in Carbon Canyon specifically for this meal.
+As good as it is though, it’s probably too expensive to justify ordering ($95), unless you’re a One Percenter who emerged from your castle in Carbon Canyon specifically for this meal.

 Sure, it’s basically a big fish stick (made from lightly breaded halibut).
 But it’s the best fish stick, especially with the accompanying house-made, caper-filled tartar sauce.